kuhlman-labs/repo-ruleset-bot/README.md

 3. Click on "New ruleset"
 4. Compose the ruleset as you see fit.
 5. Once you have saved the ruleset, you can download the JSON representation of the ruleset.
 Click on the open addional options menu and select "Export Ruleset".
-6. Add the ruleset to your repository and configure the path to the ruleset in the `config.yml` file.
+6. Add the ruleset to the `rulesets` directory.

 **Important Note**: Any Teams, Custom Repository Roles, or Apps that are included as bypass actors in the ruleset must exist in the Organization that the ruleset is going to be applied to.